-We have been engaged by the Board of Directors as auditor of Airbus Group Finance B.V. for the audit of the year 2014 on July 14, 2014.
+We were engaged by the Board of Directors to audit the financial statements of Airbus Group Finance B.V. for the audit of 2014, on 14 July 2014, and we have served as auditor since that date.
+We will rotate off the Airbus Group Finance B.V. audit for the financial year 2016.